GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 - Every experiment had a batch size of 1 due to memory
 - For every fresh train I used old pretrained weights from a model I previously trained with just the heatmap head on gaussian heatmaps.
 This improved convergence for every model.
 - Everything was done in Google Colab Notebooks on my laptop
+- All trained model weights were saved into my Google Drive

 Overall I learned a lot on how to properly train deep models and the main problem was the time constraint on me since I only discoverd this working model structure less than a week before the compeition's end.